syncfusion-content/uwp-docs/uwp/Charts/Interactive-Features.md

 * Resizing Scrollbar
 * CrossHair

-## ToolTip
+## Tooltip

-The [`ToolTip`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.XySegmentDraggingBase.html#Syncfusion_UI_Xaml_Charts_XySegmentDraggingBase_Tooltip) feature allows you to display any information over a [`ChartSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeries.html).
+The [`Tooltip`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.XySegmentDraggingBase.html#Syncfusion_UI_Xaml_Charts_XySegmentDraggingBase_Tooltip) feature allows you to display any information over a [`ChartSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeries.html).
 It is used in conjunction with the pointer.
 It appears when the mouse hovers over any chart segment.
 It is set to display the metadata of the particular segment or data point.

 By default, a small box containing the data points y values are displayed as the ToolTip.
 The y values vary depending on the [`ChartSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeries.html).
 For example, a single y value is usually displayed in Column and [`BarSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.BarSeries.html).
 In the [`FinancialSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.FinancialSeriesBase.html), high, low, open, and close values are displayed in ToolTip.